sirthegamercoder/sirthegamercoder/README.md

 # About Me

 Hey there!
-My name is sirthegamercoder & I'm from Indonesia(n) and I'm an artist, dev also Friday Night Funkin' (FNF) modder.
+My name is sirthegamercoder aka MTGC & I'm from Indonesia(n) and I'm an artist, dev also Friday Night Funkin' (FNF) modder.
 I like to make art, games (rarely) and mods.

 ---